MicrosoftLearning/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Exercises/M01-Unit 6 Configure DNS settings in Azure.md

 1. Go to [Azure Portal](https://portal.azure.com/).

-2. On the Azure home page, in the search bar, type dns, and then select **Private DNS zones**.
+2. On the Azure home page, in the search bar, enter dns, and then select **Private DNS zones**.
    ‎![Azure Portal home page with dns search.](../media/create-private-dns-zone.png)

 3. In Private DNS zones, select **+ Create**.